 - Group A 30 years of qualified health care service credit - Group B 32 years of qualified health care service credit at any age or 31 years of qualified health care service credit and at least age 52 - Group C 32 years of qualified health care service credit and at least age 55 - Have a disability benefit effective date on or after Jan.
-1, 2022 and meet one of the age and service credit criteria as listed on page 3.
+1, 2022 and meet one of the age and service credit criteria as listed on page 3 OR - - Become Medicare eligible because of a disability within the first five-years of receiving your OPERS disability benefit.
+As long as you remain Medicare eligible, your HRA eligibility will continue until you turn age 65 or your Revised Plan (hired after July 29, 1992) benefit terminates.